-The standard method for testing for the presence of Covid-19 in a sample is called Real-Time Polymerase Chain Reaction (RT-PCR), which involves a chemical reaction that produces fluorescent light if viral DNA is present.
-Testing involves two steps - first taking samples from individuals, then amplifying parts of the virus DNA known as markers through a PCR machine.
+The standard method for testing the presence of Covid-19 in a sample is called Real-Time Polymerase Chain Reaction (RT-PCR), which involves a chemical reaction that produces fluorescent light if viral DNA is present in the sample.
+Testing involves two steps, first taking samples from individuals, then amplifying parts of the virus DNA known as markers through a PCR machine.
 The first step is relatively cheap, but the second one is the bottleneck that limits our testing capacities.
-Scaling up the capacity of RT-PCR testing for the SARS-COV-2 virus responsible for Covid-19 will take time.
+Scaling up the capacity of RT-PCR testing for the SARS-COV-2 virus responsible for the Covid-19 will take time.
 It reduces our expectation of a rapid exit from the current lockdown strategy.
-The US is currently scaling up production up to 1.2 million per week (for a population of 330 million), Germany is producing 500,000 tests per week (population 84 million) and France is producing a mere 84,000 tests per week, scaling up to 210,000 per week in April (population 65 million).
+The USA is currently scaling up production up to 1.2 Million per week (for a population of 330 Million), Germany is producing 500,000 tests per week (pop 84 Million) and France is producing a mere 84,000 tests per week, scaling up to 210,000 per week in April (population 65 Million).
 Current test production levels are insufficient for mass testing in these countries, not to mention the huge need for tests in developing countries.
-Each Covid-19 test has to be viewed as a precious resource, to be utilised as efficiently as possible.
+Each Covid-19 test has to be viewed as a precious resource, to be utilized as efficiently as possible.

 In this paper, we exploit a standard testing methodology in which individual samples are pooled.
 This pooled sample is then tested with a single test.
-If the test of the combined sample is negative, then all individuals in the group are known to be virus-free, a highly valuable information if the size of the group is large.
+If the test of the combined sample is negative, then all individuals in the group are known to be virus free, a highly valuable information if the size of the group is large.
 The implementation of this methodology at the Technion University for Covid-19 suggests that the dilution effect of pooling individual samples is very limited.
-While individual testing determines whether a given person is a carrier of the virus, group testing will determine whether the virus is present in the group sample or not.
-Therefore, group testing will be able to reach one of two conclusions: a negative outcome will indicate that none of the individuals of the group is a carrier of the virus, while a positive outcome will indicate that at least one individual in the group is a virus carrier, without any further information on the identity of this person.
-The optimisation of the group testing strategy depends upon the objective pursued by the test.
-In this paper, we examine three highly relevant objectives in the context of the Covid-19 pandemic, and we characterise efficient detection strategies to attain them.
+While individual testing allows to determine a given person is a carrier of the virus, group testing will determine whether the virus is present in the group sample or not.
+Therefore, group testing will be able to reach one of two conclusions: a negative outcome will indicate that none of the individuals of the group is a carrier or the virus; a positive outcome will indicate that at least one individual in the group is a virus carrier, without any further information on the identity of this person.
+The optimization of the group testing strategy depends upon the objective pursued by the test.
+In this paper, we examine three highly relevant objectives in the context of the Covid-19 pandemic. and we characterize efficient detection strategies to attain them.

-2. Applications of group testing
+2 Applications of Group Testing

-Group testing is not a new idea.
-It originated in Dorfman (1943) in the context of syphilis detection, but it has also been applied in the case of hepatitis B, avian pneumovirus, and HIV (see for example May et al. 2010).
-A more advanced mathematical theory of group testing can be found for instance in Mézard et al. (2007) and Mézard et al. (2011).
-A recent survey is Aldridge et al. (2019).
+Group testing is not a new idea, it originated in [4] in the context of syphilis detection, but it has also been applied in the case of hepatitis B, avian pneumovirus and HIV (see for example [6]).
+A more advanced mathematical theory of group testing can be found for instance in [7] [8].
+A recent survey is [1].
 Our paper illustrates three applications of this theory to the problem of fighting Covid-19 in the coming weeks.
-Group testing can be used for the same purposes as individual testing.
-However, the protocol needs to be adapted to the situation.
-We detail below practical applications of group testing and discuss its efficiency in comparison with individual testing.
+Group testing can be used for the same purposes as individual testing is.
+Only the protocol needs to be adapted to the situation.
+We detail below practical applications of group testing, and discuss its efficiency in comparison with individual testing.

-As we write this article, group testing for Covid-19 has already been implemented in Nebraska and in Israel.
+As we write this article, group testing for Covid-19 has already implemented in Nebraska and in Israel.